corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/13 - Solution Architecture/Other Serverless/Step Functions.md

 ## Step Functions
-- Define a workflow of what to do and each step
+- Define a low-code visual workflow of what to do and each step
 - Model your workflows as state machines (one per workflow)
 	- Order fulfillment, Data processing
 	- Web applications, Any workflow